-Lance wasn’t particularly happy with his life, but neither did he consider himself very lucky when he got his hands on a time machine.
+Lance wasn’t exactly satisfied with his life, but any happiness he managed to cling to disappeared when he got his hands on a time machine.

 Lance didn’t care about JFK.
-He didn’t much care about England’s politics either.
-He just wanted to get through his life without any serious incident.
+He didn’t much care about United Kingdom politics either.
+He just wanted to get through his daily routine without any serious incident.

-Lance came to a stop beside a particularly dark alleyway.
-The streetlights did nothing to illuminate its negative space, and he could just barely make out the figure standing only feet away.
+Lance came to a stop beside an unusually dark alleyway.
+The street-lights did nothing to illuminate its negative space, and he could just barely make out the figure standing only feet away.

 This is not what I need right now, Lance thought, though there wasn’t really anything going on that precluded him from interacting with people on the street.

-“What.”
-Lance folded his arms and stared at the filthy man, trying not to wrinkle his nose in disgust.
-The man was obviously homeless, and not the sort of eccentric drifter who might teach Lance a valuable lesson about kindness.
+“What,” he said aloud, folding his arms and staring at the unkempt man.
+He was obviously homeless, and not the sort of eccentric drifter who might teach Lance a valuable lesson about the power of kindness.

 “I’m starving,” the man said, his voice tinged with misery.
-“Can you spare a quid?
+And a Yankee accent.
+“Can you spare a dollar?
 Anything.”

 “I don’t have any money,” Lance replied automatically, not bothering to wonder if this was true.
-He couldn’t even say what had made him humor the man.
+He wasn’t even sure why he was humoring the man.

 “Anything?” the man begged.
-For the first time, Lance noticed his awful stench.
-He seemed to have all his teeth, and they weren’t too yellow – perhaps he had been a regular bloke until very recently.
-Maybe Lance himself was only one termination away from becoming this specter of misery.
+He seemed to have all his teeth, Lance noticed, and they weren’t too yellow – perhaps he had been a regular bloke until very recently, until a divorce or a termination had dropped him to the gutter.